 The most important thing when painting this red base is keeping enough space in the center for the spider legs.
 If you make it too narrow in the middle, the legs will be too close to each other and especially near the nose that looks really odd.

-I chose to use a (dot) stencil here.
+The next step in making a Halloween spiderman face painting is to use a (dot) stencil.
 I added some blue dots in the eyes and red dots on the forehead and cheek using the same paints I used before, all that to balance the design.